Prayer saved thousands in Mallacoota, claims ‘atheist’

 ‘Miraculous’ escape offers hope amid the ashes

-David Jeffery, one of the “faces of Mallacoota” in recent bushfire coverage, is talking to Eternity amid the wreckage of his home town in the East Gippsland region of Victoria.
-But as neighbours drop by, whom he hasn’t seen since their world “turned black” a week ago, his voice is bursting with relief – and hope.
+David Jeffery, one of the “faces of Mallacoota” in recent bushfire coverage, spoke to Eternity amid the wreckage of his home town in the East Gippsland region of Victoria.
+But as neighbours dropped by, whom he hasn’t seen since their world “turned black” a week earlier, his voice was bursting with relief – and hope.

 “Forget about doom and gloom – there’s too many great stories,” says Jeffery, referring to the “miraculous events” that spared the lives of many in Mallacoota, including Jeffery and his neighbours.
 While he is truly devastated for those who lost lives or homes in his small beach town of only 1000, Jeffery is just blown away by all who were saved – including thousands of visiting holiday makers.